You are viewing tapati

 Here are some bulk food items you may find: polenta, cornmeal, all kinds of flours, popcorn (snack!), lentils, split peas, urad dal, mung dal, basmati rice, brown rice, jasmine rice, arborio rice for risotto, dried herbs, spices, and bulk loose teas.
 Save used jars for storing some of your bulk purchases rather than juggle the plastic bags.
 Be sure to label them.
 Teas in bulk food bins include herbal and black, chai spice mixes.
 It is nearly always cheaper to buy without packaging.

 Some bulk bins also have nuts, cereals, oats, pastas, soup mixes, tvp (fake soy meat granules), and snacks.
 TVP can be reconstituted in hot water and used in place of hamburger in recipes.
+I've used it in vegetarian chili and to make sloppy joes.

 Turn to different ethnic cuisines to mix it up.
 The same ingredients can be totally different with varied spices.